qrzou/ParCo/README.md

   - Install packages for rendering the motion (optional)
     ```
-    sudo sh dataset/prepare/download_smpl.sh
+    bash dataset/prepare/download_smpl.sh
     conda install -c menpo osmesa
     conda install h5py
-    conda install -c conda-forge shapely pyrender trimesh mapbox_earcut
+    conda install -c conda-forge shapely pyrender trimesh==3.22.5 mapbox_earcut
     ```
-    If you are using proxy to access Google Drive, use `sudo sh dataset/prepare/use_proxy/download_smpl.sh` for downloading.
+    If you are using proxy to access Google Drive, use `bash dataset/prepare/use_proxy/download_smpl.sh` for downloading.
     Default proxy port in the script is set to `1087`, you can modify it to your own proxy port.

 ### 2.2.
 Feature extractors